 Recipe ingredients I used.

 This is a really simple breakfast recipe and you can definitely make it your own.
 If you scroll down to the comments you will see how many people made these a little differently to fit their tastes.
 They also have some great substitute ideas.

-Let’s make some savory keto breakfast cookies!
+How to make savory keto breakfast cookies.

 These savory keto cookies are really easy to make so you might want to even double the batch and freeze them.
 Here’s how to make them.